Practical-Haemostasis.com

 Apixaban and Rivaroxaban do not prolong the Thrombin Time.

-Elevated levels of Fibrin(ogen) Degradation Products (FDPs) These interfere with fibrin polymerisation and can at high concentration lead to a prolonged Thrombin Time
+Elevated levels of Fibrin(ogen) Degradation Products (FDPs) These interfere with Fibrin polymerisation and can at high concentration lead to a prolonged Thrombin Time

 Hypo-albuminaemia This can result in a prolongation of both the Thrombin Time and the Reptilase Time.
 The prolongation appears to be an in vitro phenomenon and can be corrected by raising the albumin concentration in vitro which corrects the prolonged Thrombin and Reptilase Times.